wintertoro/aptos-vibes/README.md

 - ✅ **Use only Vibe Coding** (Engineers, we're looking at you!)
 - ✅ Must **deploy your DApp to testnet**
-- ✅ Submit your project to: https://aptos-vibes.vercel.app/
+- ✅ Submit your project to: https://aptos-vibes.vercel.app/submit
+- ⚡ **Instant Publishing** - Projects appear immediately on the site
 - 🗳️ Voting will be **open to all Aptos employees**
 - 🏁 **Deadline for voting**: 09:59 AM PT, Aug **01**
 - 🏆 Highest voted project wins **100 APT**